UK’s EasyJet cuts capacity as quarantine restrictions widen

 England has imposed a 14-day quarantine on arrivals from countries including France and Spain, and it added seven Greek islands to the list on Monday.
 Other countries in the United Kingdom have taken similar measures.

-“Following the imposition of additional quarantine restrictions to seven Greek Islands and the continued uncertainty this brings for customers, demand is now likely to be further impacted and therefore lower than previously anticipated,” EasyJet chief executive Johan Lundgren said.
+“Following the imposition of additional quarantine restrictions to seven Greek Islands and the continued uncertainty this brings for customers, demand is now likely to be further impacted and therefore lower than previously anticipated,” said EasyJet chief executive Johan Lundgren.

 “We know our customers are as frustrated as we are with the unpredictable travel and quarantine restrictions,” he added.